 - Turn around schools: Improve the lowest-achieving schools through strong leadership, accountability, and high-quality learning experiences.

 Capacity Building: Closing gaps in achievement requires strong, knowledgeable leaders and highly-effective teachers.
 We provide forums, resources, and professional development to help build capacity statewide.

 - Two annual conferences highlighting research-based practices for school improvement;

 - Research and tools to support school improvement (e.g. Literarcyscan.org and schooldatasystems.org); and

 - Leadership development opportunities (e.g. 2018-19 Literacy Leadership Institute).

 Public Awareness: CCER has become a trusted source of information for reporters and legislators, and has a widely read blog and e-blast with approximately 7,500 subscribers.
 We use our public platforms, including numerous op-ed pieces and media appearances to raise awareness about the need to improve public education, and to advance our capacity-building and advocacy initiatives.

 How to Apply

-To apply for this position, please submit a cover letter and resume/C.V. to firstname.lastname@example.org, with the subject line “Executive Director Position”.
+To apply for this position, please submit a cover letter, resume/C.V., and salary expectations to email@example.com, with the subject line “Director of Policy Research and Outreach Position.”